ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 This web/mobile app acts as a 'Client' on behalf of the user’s actions and calls to the 'API Gateway'.
 The 'API Gateway' routes the requests to 'Banking Service', which is responsible for processing the requests for the customer.

-> [!NOTE]
-> For this guide, since we are discussing the File Store based Basic Auth security aspects, we are focussing on the network interactions once the 'API Gateway' receives a request, do data is stored locally in [table](https://ballerina.io/learn/by-example/table/)
+> **NOTE:** For this guide, since discussion is about the File Store based Basic Auth security aspects, focus is on the network interactions once the 'API Gateway' receives a request.
+The transaction data is stored locally in [table](https://ballerina.io/learn/by-example/table/)

 - The 'API Gateway' intercepts the request from the end-user, extracts the credentials (username and password which is concatenated with a `:` and Base64 encoded), and then talks to File Store Listener to validate the credentials.